lerichemax/InventorySystem/README.md

 Tab - Show/Hide inventory;

-1 - Add a melee weapon
+1 - Add a melee weapon \n
-2 - Add a ranged weapon
+2 - Add a ranged weapon\n
-3 - Add a consumable
+3 - Add a consumable\n
-4 - Add an object
+4 - Add an object\n
-5 - Add a magical object
+5 - Add a magical object\n

 Navigation with mouse or keyboard or controller.